callstackincubator/rock/CI.md

 ### Local building

-With this settings, running `rnef build:ios` should build and sign a local *.ipa file.
+Use Xcode to manually perform Archive and Export operations on the local machine.

-The output folder should also contain `ExportOptions.plist` file, which you should copy to your `ios` folder and commit to your git repository.
+After finishing the Xcode export, the output folder should also contain `ExportOptions.plist` file, which you should copy to your `ios` folder and commit to your git repository.

 ### Running on GitHub Actions